learn-co-curriculum/dsc-multiple-regression-intro/README.md

 ## Multiple Linear Regression in Statsmodels

-After covering a lot of the key theories, you'll then get some hands on practice in performing multiple linear regressions using Statsmodels and sci-kit learn.
+After covering a lot of the key theories, you'll then get some hands-on practice in performing multiple linear regressions using Statsmodels and sci-kit learn.

 ## Model Fit and Validation

-You'll continue the section by looking at how we can analyse the results of a regression, and learn the importance of splitting data into training and testing sets to determine how well a model predicts "unknown" values (the testing data set).
+You'll continue the section by looking at how we can analyze the results of a regression, and learn the importance of splitting data into training and testing sets to determine how well a model predicts "unknown" values (the testing data set).
 Finally, you'll wrap up the section by looking at how k-fold cross-validation can be used to get additional model validations on a limited data set by taking multiple splits of training and testing data.